 Additional networking and team building events: ONEIA's golf and curling tournaments and other events are an excellent opportunity for networking and information sharing.
 These regular events feature guest speakers from the government and industry addressing a range of topics.

 ONEIA has excellent relationships with provincial ministries and helps shape environmental policy in Ontario.
 Our influential advocacy committee regularly discusses current legislative and regulatory matters and their impact on members.
 Various sub-committees (e.g. brownfields, waste and water) develop position papers and letters representing the consensus of member views and take them to the government for response and action.

 Marketing Ontario’s environment companies: ONEIA regularly promotes and connects its members to potential partners and clients.
-Each year, the association publishes a directory of its member firms, widely distributing it through our outreach at trade shows, relationships with partner organizations, targeted mailings and through our website.
+The association regularly promotes members' achievements, events, podcasts, blogs and any additional content relevant and aligned with the ONEIA mandate through our social media feeds reaching an audience of over 1,000 followers.
+The association maintains a public listing of members on our website.
 We regularly field calls and e-mails through our office from potential clients, partners and investors – connecting them directly with those in our membership.